priv-kweihmann/oelint-adv/README.md

  * oelint.task.nomkdir - No mkdir usage in do_install
  * oelint.task.order - Order of tasks
  * oelint.var.bbclassextend - Use BBCLASSEXTEND when possible
- * oelint.vars.dependsappend - DEPENDS should only be appended, not overwritten
  * oelint.var.licenseremotefile - License shall be a file in remote source not a local file
  * oelint.var.mandatoryvar - Check for mandatory variables
  * oelint.var.multiinclude - Warn on including the same file more than once